doonhammer/Cloud-Network-Function/README.md

 *Platforms:*
 Centos 7.3

-THe VNF can be deployed on Bare metal, in a VM or in a Docker container.
+THe CNF can be deployed on Bare metal, in a VM or in a Docker container.

 # Building

-To create the VNF clone the repository and
+To create the CNF clone the repository and

 <pre><code>
 $ make